 1. The requirement of fertilizer varies from plant to plant

 As mentioned, plants grow using combined energy from the sun, soil and soil moisture.
 The soil holds nutrients until they are used up.
-Usually, organic, well-drained and regularly fertilized soil has a large bank of nutrients enough for growing many plants.
+Usually, natural, well-drained and regularly quality fertilized soil has a huge bank of nutrients Which is sufficient for growing diffrent plants.
 However, newly cultivated soil lacks organic matter and nutrients.
 Before jumping to buying fertilizers and adding fertilizers to the soil, it is important to know the vegetable plant requirements.
 Some plants required large nutrient consumption and they rid the soil of most of its nutrients.
 Hence, in cases like these fertilizing the soil become a necessity.

 2. Important Things about fertilizing